zwang695/alexa-skills-list/skills/B01CJRUAF6/README.md

 Alexa, ask baby stats when was the last pee
-Alexa, ask baby stats what time was the last feeding Alexa, ask baby stats to get stats for February 27 Alexa, ask baby stats to get stats for last Monday.
+Alexa, ask baby stats what time was the last feeding Alexa, ask baby stats to get stats for February 27 Alexa, ask baby stats to get stats for this week
-Alexa, ask baby stats to get stats for this week

 Lastly, don't forget to say "Alexa, ask baby stats to set timezone" {pacific, eastern, or central} so that it counts the whole day.
 It currently defaults to pacific time, so otherwise it may switch over to a new day 3 hours late.

 If you want to view everything that you've tracked:
 1. Alexa, ask baby stats to get id.
 This will tell you your unique ID that is used to store the data.
-2. Navigate to http://babystatsapi.azurewebsites.net/viewer.html in any browser and enter the ID and click "Load"
+2. Navigate to http://www.baby-stats.com/viewer.html in any browser and enter the ID and click "Load"

 Happy baby tracking!